huysuy05/CSC-325-Final-Project/README.md

    python scrape.py
    ```

-### 2. Processing and Visualizing Data
+### 2. Data Preprocessing
-1. Open the `preprocess.ipynb` notebook in Jupyter or VS Code.
+1. Open the `crim_rate_preprocessing.ipynb` notebook in Jupyter or VS Code.
 2. Execute the notebook cells sequentially:
-   - The notebook reads the crawled data from `./datasets/crawled_data.csv`.
+   - The notebook reads the raw data from `./datasets/crawled_data.csv`
+   - Performs data cleaning and preprocessing
+   - Creates new features and aggregates data
-   - Processes and cleans the data.
+   - Saves the cleaned data to `./datasets/cleaned_crime_data.csv`

+### 3. Data Analysis and Visualization
+1. Open the `crime_rate_analysis.ipynb` notebook in Jupyter or VS Code.
+2. Execute the notebook cells sequentially:
+   - The notebook reads the preprocessed data from `./datasets/cleaned_crime_data.csv`
-   - Generates various visualizations (e.g., crime type distributions, yearly trends, monthly trends, heatmaps).
+   - Generates various visualizations:
-   - Aggregates geographic data by using Pydeck based on logitude and latitude in Chicago, rounded to the 3rd decimal.
+     - Crime type distributions
+     - Yearly and monthly trends
+     - Location-based analysis
+     - Geographic heatmaps using Pydeck

     ### Pydeck Map Details
     - **Interactive Features:** Hovering over a column displays tooltips with the crime count and location.
     - **View State:** The map is centered on Chicago (latitude 41.8781, longitude -87.6298) with a zoom level of 10 for a city-level view.

-### 3. Crime rate prediction using KNN, Random Forest, Naive Bayes, and XGBoost
+### 4. Crime Rate Prediction using KNN, Random Forest, Naive Bayes, and XGBoost
 #### ---> WIP (Work In Progress)

 ## Demonstration Resources